rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: The current proposal is acually to use "N".
 Bikeshedding.

-BE: I don't think it's the name so much as the variability of the "n"
+BE: I don't think it's the name so much as the variability of the "n".

 MM: I was thinking you would say Integer.asInt64, rather that Integer.asIntN(64,...)